psf/black/docs/integrations/editors.md

 1. In `Local Instance (shared between projects)` section:

    1. Check `Start local blackd instance when plugin loads`.
-   1. Near `Path` input press the `Detect` button.
-Plugin should detect `blackd` binary path.
+   1. Press the `Detect` button near `Path` input.
+The plugin should detect the `blackd` executable.

-1. In `Trigger Settings` section check `Trigger on code reformat` to enable Black for code reformatting.
+1. In `Trigger Settings` section check `Trigger on code reformat` to enable code reformatting with _Black_.

-1. Optionally, run _Black_ on every file save:
+1. Optionally, to run _Black_ on every file save:

    - In `Trigger Settings` section check `Trigger when saving changed files`.